 Tylenol puts a strain on the liver.
-If you have been diagnosed with liver damage related to use of Tylenol or other Acetaminophen products contact Murray Miskin at Miskin Law Office 877-428-8000.
+If you have been diagnosed with liver damage related to the use of Tylenol or other Acetaminophen products contact Murray Miskin at Miskin Law Office 877-565-8621.

 The maximum recommended dose of Tylenol is 4,000 mg. per day which equals 8 tablets of the extra strength product (500 mg.) commonly used by adults with 2 pills at a time.
 Many people exceed this maximum as the warnings are not strong enough for the product given the danger and many other medicinal products contain acetaminophen and add to what is consumed directly with Tylenol.
 There are over 600 additional products on the market containing acetaminophen.
 The US Food and Drug Administration has, through a committee, recommended that Tylenol not be sold in pills larger than 325 mg. and that the maximum dosage should be 2,600 mg. per day.
 The Tylenol liver damage lawsuits claim that J&J went on with the marketing of Tylenol to consumers “without disclosing these side effects when there were safer alternative methods for pain relief.”

-Additional to Tylenol, many medications and non-medical drugs and alcohol are broken down in the liver and that puts a strain on the liver.
-The ideal claimants that we are looking for at this time are individuals who suffer liver damage who have used Tylenol within the current recommended dosages but without also consuming excessive quantities of other drugs or alcohol.
-At this point there is no Canadian claim proceeding.
-Please call our office at 877-428-8000 or email details of your situation, if relevant, to Murray Miskin at: email@example.com.
+Additional to Tylenol, many medications and non-medical drugs, and alcohol are broken down in the liver and that puts a strain on the liver.
+The ideal claimants that we are looking for at this time are individuals who suffer liver damage who have used Tylenol within the currently recommended dosages but without also consuming excessive quantities of other drugs or alcohol.
+At this point, there is no Canadian claim proceeding.
+Please call our office at 877-565-8621 or email details of your situation, if relevant, to Murray Miskin at: firstname.lastname@example.org.